ReDI-School/fullstack_bootcamp/volunteers/coach.md

 5. In the breakout room, every student has 5 minutes to present.
 Afterward, the coach and other students have 10 minutes for Q&A and help the student further progress or finish with their solution.
 Then, the next student presents.

 **After the Session:**
-1. Track the progress of the students in your breakout room in the progress sheet (link in Slack).
+1. Track the students' progress in your breakout room in the Students & Project Milestones tab (2nd tab of Core Sheet).
 2. Track student attendance

 ## Review Guide